Academic and Related Policies

 Accessibility Services and Accommodations

-Available accommodations include, but are not limited to, extended time for class/online exams, distraction reduced testing environment, and access to assistive technology.
+It is expected that a student with a disability, with appropriate accommodations, will be able to meet the basic requirements of a liberal arts education.
+Services a student with a disability might receive include, but are not limited to: extended time for class/online exams, distraction reduced testing environment, and access to assistive technology.

 The Family Educational Rights and Privacy Act